Why SMART Goals?

 S.M.A.R.T Goals Objectives:

-Describes about the participants, their activities and behaviours.
+- Describes the participants, their activities and behaviors.

-How it will affect the knowledge and the behaviour of the target audience.
+- How it will affect the knowledge and the behavior of the target audience.

-Personal development is an ideal factor for the SMARTer goals.
+- Personal development is an ideal factor for SMARTer goals.

 Variations of SMART Goals: